orb-lang/helm/doc/md/design/dramatis-personae.md

 In Orb, the Lume is certainly an actor\.
 Skeins are probably actors as well, in fact, let's go with that: despite being many, each has a personality, defined ultimately by the File which provides the meat of each\.
 They certainly do things\!
+So a given run of Orb can have more actors than helm, usually\.
+It's just most of them are Skeins\.

 Doc is not, though\.
 Doc is a grammar, there's no instance \(except of Grammar\), and like any grammar it returns Nodes\.

 \.\.\.actually Doc is a Node, but calling it invokes a Grammar\.
 This actually makes sense, bit confusing to just type it out though\.
+It's just a convenient way to do it, because the Doc format is a PEG grammar \(several in fact\) and since PEG is a parsing format, parsing it returns a Node; PEG is defined the "old fashioned" way, as a Lua function, because implementing the full metacircular version is a bit of a hassle \(I did start the job though\)\.

+So we attach a `__call` method to the start rule of PEG, and that calls a generated Grammar which recognizes the universe of the defined grammar\.

 But we're here to talk about helm\!
 Without further ado, I introduce to you the star of the show\.